LibreCAD/docs/getstart/fundamentals.rst

 A *pen* provides three additional properties to descibe a drawing entity:

-    - Color - LibreCAD has 16 default colors, but supports the RGB color space (#000000 to #FFFFFF or 16,777,215 colors).
-The initial color for entities is black.
+    - Color
-    - Width - The default line width is 0.00mm.
-Line widths supported are up to 2.11mm.
+    - Width
-    - Line Type - The default line type is "Continuous" (e.g. solid), but other line types included with LibreCAD are Dot, Dash, Divide, Center, and Border.
+    - Line Type

 Each of these properties *can* have a specific meaning, but a complete description is beyond the scope of this manual and vary by industry or an organization's standards.
 Additonal information for setting the :ref:`pen properties <pens>` can be found in the **User Guides**.